Rick Hart (businessman): Rick Hart Group

 While Hart's retail career was influenced by his parents owning a general store, it was his friend's career that led to his initial venture into retail.
 His friend, an insurance broker, had tipped him off that a container of damaged refrigerators was up for auction.
 Hart submitted a tender and secured the refrigerators, seeking to sell them for an additional weekend income.
 This identification of a market opportunity proved to be successful, and from 1979 to 2004 Hart scaled up to a multi-million dollar kitchen appliances retail chain.
 Eventually, Hart Group was "too big to be private, and it had to be acquired or publicly listed".
 Hart sold to Clive Peeters, receiving $10.5 million in July 2005.
 Despite Peeter's ownership of the Rick Hart group the retail chain continued to trade under the Hart brand.
-Peeters was soon floated on the Australian Stock Exchange (ASX), and Hart remained executive director until his initial retirement in 2009.
+Peeters was soon floated on the Australian Securities Exchange (ASX), and Hart remained executive director until his initial retirement in 2009.
 Following Hart's departure from Peeters, the company, and as a result Hart Group, was purchased by Harvey Norman on 2 July 2010.
 This eventually led to the closure of all Hart Group stores.
 As 11 August 2011, Harvey Norman executive chairman Gerry Harvey announced that the Clive Peters brand was "tainted beyond repair".
 This saw Clive Peters and Hart Group stores either converted into Harvey Norman stores, or closed down and sold off where there were existing Harvey Norman stores nearby.

-Renaissance Minerals Limited
+Renaissance Minerals

 Following his initial retirement in 2009, Hart continued his career as Chairman of Renaissance Minerals, marking his first venture into the commodities industry.
 The Perth-based mineral exploration company was a subsidiary of Griffin Minerals, an established mining company with the purpose of acquiring, exploring and developing gold and other mineral deposits.
-In 2010, under Hart's management, the company participated in an initial public offering under the ticker symbol RNS.
+In 2010, under Hart's management, the company participated in an initial public offering.
 As noted within the chairman's prospectus letter, the purpose of this $5m raising of capital funds at 20c per share was to improve RNS's financial leverage, allowing them to borrow more, and as a result accelerate their mining projects.
 This business venture proved to be relatively short and inefficient, with Hart leaving the company in June 2014.
 At this time the company's market capitalisation had dropped significantly, with shares now valued at less than 10 cents.
 Eventually in November 2016 RNS was delisted from the ASX by a compulsory acquisition conducted by Emerald Resources at 7 cents per share.